This is part 1/2 of our miniseries on agile dental staffing

 For a dental practice, being understaffed or improperly staffed can cause big problems.
 The success of the practice depends on every member of the team doing their job well.

 When a dental assistant, dental hygienist or dental nurse calls in sick or quits suddenly, the whole practice has to scramble to pick up the slack.
 The office gets behind schedule, and the quality of care may suffer.
 And the problems can last longer than the absence—unhappy patients may not return, and some may leave poor reviews for the practice online.

 Inefficient staffing can cause problems, too.
 Sudden absences aside, if staffing doesn’t meet demand, the dental practice misses out on revenue.
 If a practice is properly staffed at busy times but overstaffed at slow times, the practice is losing money.

 In sum, dental staffing requires a balance that’s difficult to achieve.
 Agile employment makes it easier.

 Agile hiring is about you, not a placement agency.

-Agility means immediate solutions.
+Like we have mentioned, agility guarantees immediate and specific solutions.
 When your hygienist calls in sick, you need a replacement now.
 Losing a full- or part-time dental assistant for a few days can be devastating.